Test your server to cloud migration

 Some common benefits for users include:

-- No more VPN!
-Take work anywhere, and access it quickly and securely
+- the ability to take work anywhere, and access it quickly and securely - no more VPN required

-- Better integration with other SaaS tools and cloud apps
+- better integrations with other SaaS tools and cloud apps

 More information and support